 Grab a dumbbell in left hand and shift weight onto left leg.
 Cross right leg behind left and lower into a curtsy lunge, bending both knees (keep most of bodyweight in left leg), hinging slightly forward from hips, reaching dumbbell to the outside of left leg.

 Rise up out of lunge, extending right leg out to side as left leg straightens, rotating torso to the right as left elbow bends to curl the weight across chest.
 Immediately return to starting position; repeat.
 Do all reps on the left, then repeat on the right to complete 1 set.

 Grab a pair of dumbbells and balance on right leg with knee slightly bent, left leg extended low behind hip.
 Hold the dumbbells behind head, with elbows bent in close to ears (if it's too challenging with both weights, hold only one dumbbell).

 Draw abs in tighter and bend left knee in front of hip as arms extend to ceiling (weights will be slightly in front of head at the top).
-Without lowering left foot to the floor (unless needed for balance), slowly return to the starting position; repeat.
-Do all reps on the first side, then repeat on the opposite leg to complete one set.
+Without lowering left foot to the floor (unless needed for balance), slowly return to starting position; repeat.
+Do all reps on the first side, then repeat on the opposite leg to complete 1 set.

 5. Side Plank with Reach Under

 Grab a dumbbell in left hand and get into a side plank, propping upper body up on right elbow and forearm.
 Bend bottom knee for support and raise hips until body forms a straight line from ankles to shoulders.
 Extend left arm up to ceiling above shoulder, looking up at hand.

 Keeping hips steady and abs drawn in tight, reach under and behind torso with left hand (eyes should follow left hand), then lift arm back to the starting position.
 That's 1 rep. Do all reps on the right, then repeat on opposite side to complete the set.